lud77/Factorize/README.md

     - [x] save
     - [x] save as
     - [x] open
+    - [ ] import (loads file without wiping workarea)
     - etc
 - [ ] Ask for confirmation before replacing current document in "new" and "open" actions
 - [ ] Ask for confirmation before overriding an existing file in "save as" action
-- [x] Main-thread service framework to avoid squashing everything into electron.js
 - [ ] Settings page
 - [ ] Plugin system
 - [ ] Add lateral scrolling to toolbar to be able to reach out-of-screen items
+- [x] Main-thread service framework to avoid squashing everything into electron.js

 --- Context menu